 Since conviction and penalties require proof of specific drug types in specific amounts, the range of defenses are heavily fact dependent, meaning you want a licensed criminal defense attorney to examine your case.
 Defenses could include issues with how alleged drugs were tested for identification, contamination, mistakes in weighing, issues with purity, and potential constitutional issues related to how law enforcement searched and/or seized alleged drugs.

-Your licensed criminal defense attorney will spend the time explaining the facts and your options.
+Your licensed Los Angeles Criminal Defense Lawyer will spend the time explaining the facts and your options.

 Call Us for a FREE Case Review: 310-274-6529